|Betsie Bay Kayak

 sticks are made from recycled wood whenever possible.
 Some are single piece,

 some are laminated, so appearance may vary slightly.
-All are epoxy coated and finished
+All are epoxy coated, finished